Zombie Apocalypse (film): Plot

 The film begins by showing the previous six months in flashbacks.
 In June 2012 a plague called the VM2 virus is first discovered in a French woman.
 Within the next 28 days, 83% of the population of Europe was infected.
 The virus becomes a global pandemic as it eventually reaches Japan, and the United States.
 Six months later, the zombie plague has wiped out 90% of the population of the United States.

-In the present, a trio of survivors comes down from a cabin to search a small town for food and news of survivors.
+Outside of Los Angeles, a trio of survivors comes down from a cabin to search a small town for food and news of survivors.
 Ramona (Taryn Manning), Billie (Eddie Steeples), and Kevin (Gerald Webb) are ransacking an auto repair garage when the noise attracts a horde of zombies who attack.
 Kevin is swarmed and bitten before another group of survivors consisting of Henry (Ving Rhames), Julian (Johnny Pacar), Cassie (Lesley-Ann Brandt), and Mack (Gary Weeks) intervene and stop the zombies.
 Kevin, bitten and turning into a zombie, is dispatched by Cassie.
 The group decides to head out together.
 As they are traveling, Mack reveals they are headed to the island of Catalina, supposedly a survivor camp.
+Along their way, they are followed by a stray dog that Julian wants to keep, but the group denies his wishes.

 The group stop at a strip mall and raid a surf shop for shoes and protective clothing.
 They are attacked by a "runner" zombie which attracts a group of slower ones.
-Cassie kills the runner and they escape out the rear of the store.
+Cassie kills the runner and they escape out the rear of the store, distracting the ensuing horde with a portable air horn.
 That night, they take refuge in a diner and the group shares a dinner together.
-The next day the group heads to the "Human Safe Zone" at the high school.
+The group is then attacked by the dog, which has become infected, and Cassie kills the dog.
+The next day, the group heads to the "Human Safe Zone" at the high school.
 Inside they find corpses littered around and no people.
 In the gym they discover empty cots and realize the place was abandoned.
 As they are searching the gym it is suddenly flooded with zombies that pour in from several doors.
 During the melee Ramona is separated from the group and Billie is swarmed and bitten.
 The group finds Ramona in the showers and tell her about Billie.